Andreas Voglsammer

-Andreas Voglsammer (born 9 January 1992) is a German professional footballer who plays as a forward for Championship club Millwall.
+Andreas Voglsammer (born 9 January 1992) is a German professional footballer who plays as a forward for 3.
+Liga club Hansa Rostock.

 Club career

 After playing in Bayern Munich's youth team, Voglsammer signed for Karlsruher SC in 2010, and made one 2.
-Bundesliga appearance for the club, as a substitute for Alexander Iashvili in a 2–0 defeat to VfL Bochum in October 2010.
+Bundesliga appearance for the club, as a substitute for Aleksandr Iashvili in a 2–0 defeat to VfL Bochum in October 2010.
 He left KSC at the end of the season, to sign for his hometown club, TSV 1860 Rosenheim, of fifth tier Bayernliga.
 After a fairly successful season there, he signed for 3.
 Liga side SpVgg Unterhaching in July 2012.

 In January 2015, half a year before his contract with Unterhaching would have expired, he moved to 2.
 Bundesliga club 1.
 FC Heidenheim, signing until 2017.
 The transfer fee was believed to be about €200,000.

 He was released on 19 January 2016 and moved to Arminia Bielefeld.
 In 2021, Voglsammer joined Union Berlin.

 On 12 August 2022, Voglsammer signed for EFL Championship club Millwall for an undisclosed fee.
 He scored his first goal for the club in a 2-0 win over Watford on 26 December 2022.

+On 31 August 2023, Voglsammer left Millwall by mutual consent.
+He joined Hannover 96 on a free transfer.

+Voglsammer joined Hansa Rostock ahead of the 2025–26 season.